damoclesgil/portfolio-vuepress/docs/en/blog/what-is-jamstack.md

 For those who are developer is even better, as it is much simpler, the html is generated through writing in markdown.

-## Desvantagens
+## Downsides

-E os usuários não técnicos?
-Produtores de conteúdo que estão acostumados com os editores do estilo do WordPress e que não estão familiarizados com markdown e GitHub?
+What about non-technical users?
+What content producers are with WordPress style editors who are not familiar with markdown and GitHub?

-Este é realmente um problema e algumas soluções estão começando a surgir.
-Ferramentas como [Prose.io](https://prose.io), integram o GitHub para fornecer uma UI mais amigável para os autores não técnicos.
+This is really a problem and some solutions are starting to emerge.
+Tools like [Prose.io](https://prose.io), integrate GitHub to provide a more user friendly UI for non-technical authors.

-## Algumas tecnologias que podem ser usadas para criar aplicativos JAMstack
+## Some technologies that can be used to create JAMstack applications

 - Gatsby
 - Next.js
 - Nuxt
 - Hugo
-- Vuepress e muito mais
+- Vuepress e much more

-## O que pode ser usado pelo JAMstack?
+## What can be used by JAMstack?

-Muitas aplicações podem ser feitos com JAMstack, e as possibilidades são infinitas, variando de simples blogs a sites de comércio eletrônico a Web Apps mais complexos.
+Many applications can be made with JAMstack, and the possibilities are endless, ranging from simple blogs to ecommerce websites to more complex Web Apps.

-O Meu blog foi feito completamente usando JAMstack.
-Todo o HTML é gerado no momento da implementação e não há mais nada acontecendo.
+My blog was completely made using JAMstack.
+All HTML is generated at the time of implementation and nothing else is happening.

 ---